Ten current, former Black female D.C. police officers sue the city, claiming discrimination

 The women contend the problems have plagued the department for more than two decades under at least three police chiefs.
-Attorneys are seeking a class action status that would include more than 700 current and former Black female D.C. police officers who served from January 1, 2011, to present day.
+Attorneys are seeking a class-action status that would include more than 700 current and former Black female D.C. police officers who served from Jan.
+1, 2011, to present day.

-“The days of ignoring and disbelieving women who come forward when they are mistreated are over,” said Pam Keith, an attorney with Donald Temple Law practice in Washington who is representing the women.
+“The days of ignoring and disbelieving women who come forward when they are mistreated are over,” said Pam Keith, an attorney with Donald Temple Law in Washington who is representing the women.
 “No one should have to endure relentless denigration, just to be able to go to work.”

 The suit asks for a court-appointed official to overhaul the department’s personnel division and a $100 million fund to compensate officers who have been harmed over the past decade.